Odden69/memory-game/README.md

 ### User stories
 - #### First Time Visitor Goals
   - As a first time visitor I want to be able to easily see the purpose of the game and to intuitively be able to figure out how it is played or easily find out how.
-  - As a first time visitor I want to find the environment easy to navigate and the color scheme appealing to the eye.
+  - As a first time visitor I want to find the environment easy to navigate and the colour scheme appealing to the eye.

 - #### Returning Visitor Goals
   - As a returning visitor, I want to be able to just play the game without any detours.